player1537-playground/plotfit/README.md

 > A tool to analyze neutron scattering in a configurable plotting application.

+# Note!

+I merged a bunch of repositories together, so if you've already cloned this, you'll have to reclone it.

 # Installing

 We have an optional dependency of jshint, so we can install that with: